hellbox/srob-migration/content/reviews/choose-your-own-year-in-reading.md

 name = "Choose your own year in reading" title = "Choose your own year in reading" dek = "Which book are you starting 2017 with?
-Here are two good options \u2014\u00a0one fiction, and one non-fiction." type = "Review"facebookauto = "So what\u2019s your first new book of 2017 going to be? " twitterauto = "So what\u2019s your first new book of 2017 going to be? " reviews_byline = ["writers/paul-constant.md"] reviews_books = ["books/serious-sweet.md", "books/absolutely-on-music.md"]
+Here are two good options \u2014\u00a0one fiction, and one non-fiction." type = "Review" facebookauto = "So what\u2019s your first new book of 2017 going to be? " twitterauto = "So what\u2019s your first new book of 2017 going to be? " reviews_byline = ["writers/paul-constant.md"] reviews_books = ["books/serious-sweet.md", "books/absolutely-on-music.md"]